 c.
 The data or imagery is collected in support of the approved State CD plan and provided to the supported LEA, who owns and controls the data or imagery.

-However, the use of UH-72 and RC-26 sensors for other purposes, such as IAA, likely requires a PUM or DILR.
-All PUMs or DILRs must be filed IAW paragraph 6 below.
+However, the use of UH-72 sensors for other purposes, such as IAA or SAR, likely requires a DILR.
+All DILRs must be filed IAW paragraph 6 below.

 5. Domestic Imagery from Commercial Satellites.